solidusio/solidus/friendly_promotions/README.md

 The design decision here is to make the code path easier to follow, and consequently to make it more performant ("Make it easy, then make it fast").

-`SolidusFriendlyShipping::Promotion` objects have rules and actions, just like `Spree::Promotion`.
+`SolidusFriendlyPromotions::Promotion` objects have rules and actions, just like `Spree::Promotion`.
 However, both rules and actions work slightly differently.

 ### Promotion lanes